 For the whole of 2017, Domestic Markets reported a good business drive.
 Outstanding loans rose by 5.9% compared to 2016 due to a good rise in loans in the retail banking network and the specialised businesses (Arval, Leasing Solutions).
 Deposits were up by 8.6% with strong growth across all countries.
 Private Banking reported a rise in its assets under management of 4.2% compared to its level as at 31 December 2016.
-Hello bank! continued its growth with 2.9 million clients at the end of 2017 and now accounts for 11.0% of revenues from individual clients1.
+Hello bank! continued its growth with 2.9 million clients at the end of 2017 and now accounts for 11.0% of revenues from individual clients.

-The operating division is actively implementing the 2020 plan: it is adapting its offering to different banking uses with the acquisition this year of Compte-Nickel2 in France which already has 800,000 accounts opened and completes the set up alongside Hello bank!, the integrated digital offering of retail banking and the branch network; it is reinventing customer journeys with, for example, the launch in France of Welcome (corporate onboarding) or Finsy (factoring); it is developing data use for the benefit of customers and of commercial performance; it is speeding up customer use of mobile banking services with the launch of new apps and expanding existing features, recording 51 million app visits in December 2017 (+38% compared to December 2016); it is launching innovative products to anticipate new needs such as LyfPay, a universal mobile payment solution or Kintessia, a Leasing Solutions' B-to-B marketplace; it is transforming the operating model to enhance efficiency by in particular simplifying and right-sizing the branch networks.
+The operating division is actively implementing the 2020 plan: it is adapting its offering to different banking uses with the acquisition this year of Compte-Nickel in France which already has 800,000 accounts opened and completes the set up alongside Hello bank!, the integrated digital offering of retail banking and the branch network; it is reinventing customer journeys with, for example, the launch in France of Welcome (corporate onboarding) or Finsy (factoring); it is developing data use for the benefit of customers and of commercial performance; it is speeding up customer use of mobile banking services with the launch of new apps and expanding existing features, recording innovative products to anticipate new needs such as LyfPay, a universal mobile payment solution or Kintessia, a Leasing Solutions' B-to-B marketplace; it is transforming the operating model to enhance efficiency by in particular simplifying and right-sizing the branch networks.

-At 15,718 million euros, revenues3 were stable compared to 2016, the effect of the higher business being offset by the impact of low interest rates.
+At 15,718 million euros, revenues were stable compared to 2016, the effect of the higher business being offset by the impact of low interest rates.
 The operating division reported higher fees in all its networks.

-Operating expenses3 (10,620 million euros) were down slightly by 0.1% compared to 2016, the average 1.4% decrease for FRB, BNL bc and BRB being offset by the impact of the development of the specialised businesses.
+Operating expenses (10,620 million euros) were down slightly by 0.1% compared to 2016, the average 1.4% decrease for FRB, BNL bc and BRB being offset by the impact of the development of the specialised businesses.

-Gross operating income3 thus rose by 0.2%, at 5,098 million euros, compared to last year.
+Gross operating income thus rose by 0.2%, at 5,098 million euros, compared to last year.